redbadger/crux/docs/src/part-2/testing-effects.md

 {{#include ../../../examples/weather/shared/src/weather/events.rs:code}}
 ```

-Hopefully this illustrates that the command API lets you test entire transactions involving effects, without ever executing any.
+Hopefully this illustrates that the managed effects let you test entire transactions
+involving effects, without ever executing any.

-The full suite of 18 tests runs in 49 milliseconds.
+The full suite of 18 tests of the Weather app runs in 49 milliseconds.
+It's rare
+for test of a Crux app to take longer than compiling it (even incrementally).

 ```txt
 cargo nextest run